The Isle of Man

 420 million Years Ago – 10,000 Years Ago

 When North America collided with Europe the impact of the tectonic plates caused large panels of rock to be folded upward.
 Some of these formed the Isle of Man.
 One was Avalonia which England is on and the other was Laurentia, which became Scotland and North America.
 The fault line is visible at Niarbyl.
 Later when North America drifted away from Europe around 60 million years ago the Island was partially pulled apart and sealed together by magma eruption from the earth’s molten interior.
-This resulted in two distinct hilly areas separated by a central valley.
+This resulted in two distinct hilly areas, North and South Barrule separated by a central valley (St John’s).
 From between 70,000 and 10,000 years BC the whole area was covered in Ice.
 The area above Ramey to the Point of Ayre is made up of Glacial sediment left when this ice retreated.

-In 1290 Edward I sent Walter de Huntercombe to invade the Isle of Man and he seized possession until 1313 when Robert Bruce besieged Castle Rushen for five weeks.
-The fate of the Island very much depended on the outcomes of battles between England and Scotland until 1405 when Henry IV granted the Island to Sir John Stanley in return for two falcons every coronation.
+In 1290 Edward I, sent Walter de Huntercombe, to invade the Isle of Man and he seized possession until 1313 when Robert Bruce besieged Castle Rushen for five weeks.
+The fate of the Island depended on the outcome of battles between England and Scotland until 1405, when Henry IV granted the Island to Sir John Stanley, in return for two falcons every coronation.
 His sons, the Earls of Derby then inherited it.
 The Earls of Derby introduced trial by jury, the House of Keys and written law.
-Elizabeth I sent a clock to hang in Castle Rushen were it remains working to this day.
+Elizabeth I, reportedly sent a clock to hang in Castle Rushen, where it remains working to this day and was wound by Elizabeth II, on her first visit to the Island.

 Bishop Murray tried to levy a tax on Potatoes in 1825.
 Philip Teare laid siege to Bishopscourt in the “Potato Riots”.
 No tax was introduced and the bishop left two years later.

-Maritime skills continued to play an important part of the Island’s economy with several Manxmen being credited with advancement in this field including the building of the Suez Canal.
+Maritime skills has always played an important part of the Island’s economy with several Manxmen being credited with advancement in this field including the building of the Suez Canal.
 Fishing remained important with Manx Herring and Kippers being exported far and wide.
 In 1830 the RMS “St George” floundered on St Mary’s Isle, all the crew were rescued, inspiring Sir William Hillary to build the Tower of Refuge to protect future sailors.
 He then went on to establish the Royal National Lifeboat Institution.

 In 1873 the Steam Railway opened on the Isle of Man and in 1876 the first Horse Trams started running.
 This is now the oldest running horse drawn system in the world.
 In 1893 the Electric Railway was introduced.
 These innovations were due primarily to the increasing demands of the Victorian Tourist Industry.
 Originally only wealthy British families could afford to sail to the Isle of Man but when workers were given paid holiday, these numbers increased, dramatically.